Alcibiades-Capital/valorem-website/site/_docs/clearinghouse-addresses.md

 description: Deployed addresses for the Valorem Options Clearinghouse smart contracts.
 ---

+- TODO Nick CSS
-- TODO CSS add table outline
+    - add table outline
-- TODO CSS add subheader offset, so that heading is not obscured by announcement banner
+    - add subheader offset, so that heading is not obscured by announcement banner (click any subheader link to see issue)
-- TODO CSS fix code tabs, so they don't look weird
+    - fix code tabs, so they don't look weird (view in physically settled dev guide)

 The following are the deployed addresses for the Valorem Options Clearinghouse.